RKNF404/chromium-hardening-guide/pages/CONFIG_GEN.md

 #### Windows

 Out of the box, there is really no easy way to persist flags in a way to guarentee that they will be used... but, with some reg hacking and a launch script it is possible (thanks to chrlauncher).
-Using another project of mine, [chromewrapper](https://github.com/RKNF404/chromewrapper), you can persist flags, specifically for Google Chrome, but it should be trivially adjustable to any Chromium-based browser.
+Using another project of mine, [ChromeWrapper](https://github.com/RKNF404/ChromeWrapper), you can persist flags, specifically for Google Chrome, but it should be trivially adjustable to any Chromium-based browser.

-To do this project, run the install script `chromewrapperDefaultBrowser.bat`, this will add reg keys for the wrapper script to handle standard requests a browser would typically handle. (this step requires running the script as admin)
+To do this project, run the install script `ChromeWrapperDefaultBrowser.bat`, this will add reg keys for the wrapper script to handle standard requests a browser would typically handle. (this step requires running the script as admin)
-Then add `ChromeWrapper.ps1` to the location given by `CHROMEWRAPPER_PATH` present in that script, by default it should be Chrome's binary directory (where `chrome.exe` is present), by default this should be `C:\Program Files\Google\Chrome\Application\ChromeWrapper.ps1`.
+Then add `ChromeWrapper.ps1` to the location given by `ChromeWrapper_PATH` present in that script, by default it should be Chrome's binary directory (where `chrome.exe` is present), by default this should be `C:\Program Files\Google\Chrome\Application\ChromeWrapper.ps1`.

 After this, create a desktop shortcut with the following entry:
 `powershell.exe -ExecutionPolicy ByPass -File "C:\Program Files\Google\Chrome\Application\ChromeWrapper.ps1"`